dustinmmoore/a-record-creator/README.md

 ## Features

+- **Dual Record Type Support**: Create both A records and CNAME records from a single interface
-- **Input hostname, IP address, and TTL**: Specify hostname, IP address, and optionally modify the TTL value (default is 3600 seconds).
+- **A Records**: Create standard DNS A records with hostname, IP address, and TTL
-- **CNAME Record Support**: Create and manage CNAME records with alias and canonical name fields for domain aliasing.
+- **CNAME Records**: Create CNAME records with alias and canonical name fields
+- **Dynamic Form**: Form fields automatically update based on selected record type
+- **Input Validation**: Comprehensive validation for both A and CNAME records
-- **PTR Record Generation**: Automatic generation of reverse DNS (PTR) records for A records.
+- **PTR Record Generation**: Automatic generation of reverse DNS (PTR) records for A records
-- **Validation**: Advanced validation for IP addresses, hostnames, and DNS records.
-- **Bulk Operations**: Import and export records in both CSV and JSON formats.
+- **Bulk Operations**: Import and export records in both CSV and JSON formats
-- **User-Friendly Interface**: Responsive design with helpful placeholders and clear record type distinctions.
+- **User-Friendly Interface**: Clean, responsive design with helpful field descriptions

 ## Network Engineering Features